 We here at the Psy really like rape.
 Er, I mean, we’re interested in rape, which is to say that rape is very much on our minds… Ugh!
 I mean that after having worked for a rape crisis center and sexually transmitted disease clinic and as an HIV test counselor and as a case manager for people with AIDS and as a therapist, I have a very distinct attitude towards rape and that is that it is not okay.
 I refuse to call the pustular slug currently defiling the White House anything other than the Ol’ Pussy Grabber to remind us all that he is a confessed rapist.
 I write frequently about psychopathy, narcissistic personality disorder, lack of empathy and the ways it affects our interactions, namely making sexual assault more likely.
-See my collected rants of Brock “I’m a rapist who likes to jam splintery jagged hunks of wood up the ass of unconscious women behind dumpsters” Brock for my true feelings on sexual assault.
+See my collected rants of Brock “I’m a rapist who likes to finger fuck unconscious women behind dumpsters” Turner for my true feelings on sexual assault.

 While I was preparing to write a very personal story about a rapey situation that I was once a party to in celebration of the Bill Cosby rape trial, this article caught my eye.
 It combines my love of history, irony, and rape.
 I hope you enjoy it as well.

 Women have been drugged and raped by men for centuries.
 This medieval woman fought back — and won.